 Molly Mordocco, Business Coordinator

 Molly Mordocco started her career in the hospitality industry as a sales and catering manager at the University Plaza Hotel in Columbus, Ohio, and later at the DoubleTree Worthington.
 She also acted as assistant manager at an apartment complex for college students for more than two years.
 First joining InBIA (then NBIA) in 2013, Molly stepped away in 2016 to take some time with family.
 She rejoined InBIA as the Business Coordinator in 2019 and in this role she is responsible for executing the training program, coordinating the online member community, managing the virtual support networks, and more.
-A graduate of Ohio University, Molly lives in Columbus with her husband and twin boys.
+A graduate of Ohio University, Molly lives in Ohio with her husband and three sons.

 Email: [email protected]